 And if that wasn't treat enough for your corneas, there's word of 8K support, too.
 But when it comes to whether you should choose between the 4K vs 8K consoles, know that 8K won't be a mainstream prospect for some years yet.

-Excellent news for PlayStation players is the PS5's solid state drive (SSD) - a long overdue upgrade that PC players have enjoyed for years.
-Games are claimed to load 19-times faster, but we still don't yet know much storage we'll get yet.
+Excellent news for PlayStation players is the PS5's solid state drive (SSD) – a long overdue upgrade that PC players have enjoyed for years.
+Games are claimed to load 19-times faster.
+And, although the SSD coming in the PS5 is only 825GB, Cerny noted that the faster speeds of the SSD mean developers won't need to duplicate data onto multiple parts games' files, thereby cutting down on wasted space.

 Meanwhile, the PS4 Pro is still held back by its ageing mechanical HDD.
 While the PS4's UI design felt seamless as you could easily pick up a game where you left off from standby or after visiting other apps, you'll eventually be envious of the few loading screens PS5 players will be enjoying.
-The Pro also doesn't have the 4K Blu Ray media player that the PS5 will.
+Even if you upgrade the PS4 Pro with an SSD, it won't be able to offer the same bandwidth available in the PS5.
+The Pro also doesn't have the 4K Blu Ray player that the PS5 will.

 Cerny also made clear to Wired that the PS5's audio will reach a new "gold standard" thanks to its upgraded audio engine.
-Whether or not that extends to a Dolby Atmos-style system, you're going to want to invest in the very best gaming headsets.
+Sony is using the Tempest 3D audio tech to power the sound experience.
+It will be capable of handling hundreds of sound sources for impressive spatial audio, so you're going to want to invest in the very best gaming headsets.
+Cerny did mention that Sony is working on virtual surround sound for speakers as well, though.

 Meanwhile, here are the PS4 Pro's specs: